Before you get started with

 each stripe is considered a component of the specified object.
 When needed,

-might also break large objects into multiple components.
+vSAN might also break large objects into multiple components.
+A

 contains the following object types: